 Solving Our Climate Crisis with the Help of Nature

-While much of the world’s attention is focused on reducing our use of fossil fuels (which generates nearly 90% of human emissions), scientists are telling us that nature-based approaches are essential to solving our climate crisis.
+While much of the world’s attention is focused on reducing our use of fossil fuels, scientists are telling us that nature-based approaches are essential to solving our climate crisis.
 They agree:

 - We must limit global temperature increases to 1.5°C above pre-industrial levels by 2030.

 - The reduction of current greenhouse gas emissions from the energy sector alone is unlikely to be able to limit warming to that level.
 This is because our mitigation efforts started too late to be able to meet this critical threshold by 2030.